The Circles - Book Two - Chapter 9 - A Lesson in Business

 Bowing gracefully, they reached down to recapture their fans, resuming the slow pumping of the handles.
 As each woman cast sideways smiles to the other, they diffidently dropped their gaze down towards the floor.

 "Awidan, I have not quite concluded the discussion of our business, and besides I have neither finished my wine nor partaken of all of the tempting delicacies that you have arrayed upon your table."
-His eyes sent glances to Lothwen and Meril which brought shivers tracing up their spines, causing the heat which burnt between their legs to flame even higher.
+His eyes sent glances to Lothwen and Meril which brought shivers tracing up their spines.
 "If I had more time, I would enjoy all the sweetmeats that your dwelling has to offer."

 "Shakh!"
 Awidan exclaimed.
 "All that I have is yours!"